Durjoy001/Data-Structure-and-Algorithms/Pointers/README.md

 So if we try to print a pointer variable without asterisk ( * ) sign, or operate upon it without asterisk ( * ) sign, we are operating with the address.
 While if we put the asterisk ( * ) sign in front of the pointer variable, and operate upon it then we are operating the value at that address.
+# Pointers to Pointers
+ * why pointer variables are strongly typed? why do we need a pointer to integer to reference or store the address of an integer?
+   * ANS: it is because we don't just store the address of a variable in a pointer variable we also use the pointer variable to dereference the address & write some value there.(modifie and get the value in that address)